PrimeDominus/MePass/README.md

 It's impractical, to say the least, and terribly insecure.

+### Y u no have nice things

+Tricky things that makes a ubiquitous solution technically difficult:

+- If we're using a username and password kind of combination, where are these credentials stored and who has access to them?
+- Ethereum DApps, for example, rely on "message signing" often through the wonderful browser plugin, MetaMask.

+### MetaMask you say

+MetaMask has made life MUCH easier for us.
+But, at least for our purpose here...

+- MetaMask doesn't work on mobile devices.
+- MetaMask functions mainly as a DApp wallet, so it still has the issue of repeatedly entering your private keys/seed phrase on a new device, even if your goal is simply to login to a DApp.
+- While it DOES make life less difficult on desktop web browsers that are compatible, it's still too difficult for most people; even multiple usernames and passwords have proven to be too difficult for "most people" to utilise comfortably, and the MetaMask learning curve is considerably more difficult and different to that.

+### Meh...
+"Most People" you say

+We're here to make the WORLD a better place.
+The WORLD includes "most people" and even "most people" in first world countries with an abundance of many things still have problems with simpler methods of interaction than MetaMask.
+This is the real life.

+## The problem as an acronym

+It's ___NCRAP___&trade; &copy;

+Meaning it's ___Not___-___Compelling___-enough-to-___Re___-___Align___-___People___

+ Patent Pending: Me.

 -= [Back to Contents](#contents) =-

 # The current approaches to solving this problem being explored in the decentralised world